StevenTammen/chrya.com/pages/links.md

 ### [Logos](https://www.logos.com/), [BibleWorks](https://bibleworks.com/), and [Accordance](https://www.accordancebible.com/)

 These Bible Study programs can only fully be utilized by teachers and scholars, and I would not recommend anyone else invest in them unless money is no issue.
-I have sunk hundreds of dollars into cultivating digital libraries in all three, and think that they all have their pros and cons (about which I plan to write in the future).
+I own resources in all three, and think that they all have their pros and cons (about which I plan to write in the future).
 I am happy to be able to use all of them.

 I would not recommend teachers purchase a base package in Logos or Accordance (despite their marketing), since teachers need almost exclusively original language resources (plus a few other ancillary materials).
 Most of the things in the base packages will be of no use to teachers who are doing things the right way.